Malabarba/Keystone/README.md

 ### Laptop-Sized ###

-The full-sized version has the disadvantage that it relies on directional keys or the Numpad.
-Since most laptops have tiny (or inexistent) directional keys we also provide a second executable which uses more convetional keys.
-The disadvantage here is that it The following 3 items are all you need to know to play the game:
+The full-sized version has the disadvantage that it relies on arrow keys or the Numpad.
+Since most laptops have tiny (or inexistent) arrow keys we also provide a second executable which uses more convetional keys.
+The disadvantage here is that it interferes with regular typing (you won't be able to type while it.
+To mitigate this, the

+The following 3 items are all you need to know to play the game:

 * `I`, `J`, `K`, and `L` move around;